Overview

 The oesophagus (often known as the gullet) is a muscular tube that leads to the stomach.
 Food and drink pass from the back of the throat into the stomach through the oesophagus.
 When food is consumed the muscles at the top of the oesophagus contract, forcing food and fluid downwards into the stomach.
 At the lower end of the oesophagus there is a muscular valve (the sphincter), which prevents food and fluid being pushed upwards from the stomach.

-Around 1 in 5, to 1 in 3 of the population appear to have a weakness of the lower oesophageal sphincter (valve), which allows acidic stomach contents to splash back up into the oesophagus, causing Heartburn and reflux (GORD).
+Around 1 in 5, to 1 in 3 of the population appear to have a weakness of the lower oesophageal sphincter (valve), which allows acidic stomach contents to splash back up into the oesophagus, causing heartburn and reflux.

 Cancer of the oesophagus